KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 ##### 3.22.4.3.3.
 Using DEB
 The `apt` application performs runtime package management of DEB packages.
 This application uses a source list file to find available package databases.
 You must perform an initial setup for `apt` on the target machine if the `PACKAGE_FEED_ARCHS`, `PACKAGE_FEED_BASE_PATHS`, and `PACKAGE_FEED_URIS` variables have not been set or the target image was built before the variables were set.

-To inform apt of the repository you want to use, you might create a list file (e.g. `my_repo.list`) inside the `/etc/apt/sources.list.d/` directory.
+To inform apt of the repository you want to use, you might create a list file (例如 `my_repo.list`) inside the `/etc/apt/sources.list.d/` directory.
 As an example, suppose you are serving packages from a `deb/` directory containing the `i586`, `all`, and `qemux86` databases through an HTTP server named `my.server`.
 The list file should contain:
 ```
      deb http://my.server/deb/all ./
      deb http://my.server/deb/i586 ./